 Major gaming activities in Norway are currently marketed under an exclusive rights model.
 Norsk Tipping has the exclusive right to deliver gaming services, and Norsk Rikstoto to offer totalisator betting.
-The Ministry of Culture is responsible for the governance of Norsk Tipping AS.
+The Ministry of Culture and Equality is responsible for the governance of Norsk Tipping AS.
 This arrangement is intended to ensure sound public supervision and management of the gaming market.

 In addition, organisations and associations may be granted a licence to hold private lotteries.

 Norwegian gaming policy and the exclusive rights model reflect three general, primary objectives:

 - Prevention of problematic gaming behaviour

 - Limitation of private profit